 Flexibility, Highly Admired Yet Least Acquired

-Flexibility, if not specifically exercised, is one of the first physical abilities we lose as we age.
+Flexibility, if not practiced habitually, is one of the first physical abilities we lose as we age.
 I’ve heard so many friends and family laugh off their inflexibility.
-It’s entertaining to watch an inflexible young person (mostly because they have plenty of time to regain and retain flexibility) not so funny for middle agers — when one wrong move can set you back weeks.
+It’s entertaining to watch an inflexible young person (mainly because they have plenty of time to regain and retain flexibility) not so funny for middle-agers — when one wrong move can set you back weeks.

 This blog post was inspired by the young and inflexible but certainly applies to all.

-It’s good practice to set up a stretch routine – before and after exercising.
+Setting up a stretch routine is good practice – before and after exercising.

-Before beginning a workout – dynamic stretching (moving through full range of motion around a joint) prepares the body for the physical work to come.
-It warms your ligaments, tendons, muscles and that huge sausage skin like web they’re covered in, called fascia (which can harbour lots of adhesions, aka knots).
+Before beginning a workout – dynamic stretching (moving through a full range of motion around a joint) prepares the body for the physical work to come.
+It warms your ligaments, tendons, muscles, and that vast sausage skin-like web they’re covered in called fascia (which can harbor many adhesions, aka knots).

 The heat created by exercise warms all the connective tissue and muscles, facilitating the stretch.
-The goal for static stretching is to improve flexibility.
-It’s best to hold stretches a minimum of 30-60 seconds and repeat 3-4 times.
+The goal of static stretching is to improve flexibility.
+It’s best to hold stretches for at least 30-60 seconds and repeat 3-4 times.
 Your body needs this – to retain flexibility, to remain functional, no laughing matter.

 There are various ways to stretch.

-I offer my clients (actually it’s mandatory:) a specific active/assisted/passive stretch with the aim to retain the elongation that occurs when going through the actual stretch.
-It’s a form of Proprioceptive Neuromuscular Facilitation (PNF) used often in rehabilitation settings.
-There’s a few techniques in the PNF method, basically, they all involve some form of muscle contraction followed by a passive stretch.
+I offer my clients (actually, it’s mandatory:) a specific active/assisted/passive stretch with the aim of retaining the elongation that occurs when going through the actual stretch.
+It’s a form of Proprioceptive Neuromuscular Facilitation (PNF) often used in rehabilitation settings.
+There are a few techniques in the PNF method.
+They all involve some form of muscle contraction followed by a passive stretch.
 It improves flexibility and range of motion.

-Implementing a stretch routine is a simple thing you can do NOW to combat postural stress, muscle imbalance, chronic tension, age related functional decline – to name a few.
+Implementing a stretch routine is a simple thing you can do now to combat postural stress, muscle imbalance, chronic tension, and age-related functional decline – to name a few.

 Contact me to discuss an integrative functional training program that will address your flexibility needs.